Nauftis/curriculum/foundations/html_css/html-foundations/links-and-images.md

     1. Type `cp <space>`

-    1. Drag the `dog.jpg` image from a Windows Explorer window and drop it onto the terminal window, it should appear as `"/mnt/c/users/username/Downloads/dog.jpg"`
+    1. Find dog.jpg using your terminal, it should appear as `"/mnt/c/Users/username/Downloads/dog.jpg"`

     1. Type `<space> .` to tell cp that you want to copy the file to your current working directory.

-        1. The full command will look something like `cp "/mnt/c/users/username/Downloads/dog.jpg" .`
+        1. The full command will look something like `cp "/mnt/c/Users/username/Downloads/dog.jpg" .`

     1. Hit <kbd>Enter</kbd> to complete the command, and use ls to confirm the file now exists.